-5Additional works based on the arrival of WWII refugees in West Germany at the county level are Braun and Kvasnicka (2014), Wyrwich (2020), and Braun et al. (2021).
-Braun and Kvasnicka and Braun et al. use instrumental-variables strategies to analyze the effect of the WWII refugee inflow in Germany on, respectively, sectoral employment and population growth at the county level up to 1970.
-Wyrwich studies the persistence of the population shock generated by the WWII refugee inflow in Germany at the county level up to 2010 based on a difference-in-difference comparison between the French occupation zone and the combined British and US occupation zones.
-Somewhat less closely related is Burchardi and Hassan (2013), who examine how, after the fall of the Berlin Wall in 1989, personal relationships between WWII refugees in West Germany and East Germans affected local economic growth.
+&lt;sup>4Additional works based on the arrival of WWII refugees in West Germany at the county level are Braun and Mahmoud (2014), Braun and Kvasnicka (2014), Wyrwich (2020), and Braun et al. (2021).
+Braun and Mahmoud, Braun and Kvasnicka, and Braun et al. use IV strategies to analyze the effect of the WWII refugee inflow in Germany on, respectively, native employment, sectoral employment, and population growth at the county level up to 1970.
+Wyrwich studies the persistence of the population shock generated by the WWII refugee inflow in Germany at the county level up to 2010 based on a difference-indifference comparison between the French occupation zone and the combined British and US occupation zones.
+In another related study, Bleakley and Lin (2012) find that many cities in North America formed where geographic obstacles to water navigation led to overland hauling.
+These cities still exist today, although their original advantages became obsolete long ago.
+Somewhat less closely related is Burchardi and Hassan (2013), who examine how, after the fall of the Berlin Wall in 1989, personal relationships